kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 - The user experience of specifying virtual probes ports is more complex

-- More virtual listeners on sidecar
+- More virtual listeners on the sidecar

 ## Other options